Become a Virtual Pilgrimage Host

-- Pray!
-A spontaneous prayer or just one Hail Mary can make all the difference!
+1. Pray!
+Just one Hail Mary can make all the difference!

-- Ask your priest or principal about bringing Lourdes to your parish or school with our printed materials.
+3. Ask your priest or principal about bringing Lourdes to your parish or school.

-What is the process for having a Virtual Pilgrimage at my parish?
+What is the process for having a Lourdes Virtual Pilgrimage Experience™ at my parish?

-- Tell us where you are located, your name, address, phone and e-mail, and the best way to contact you.
+- Provide your name, location, address, phone and e-mail.
+Note the best way for us to reach you.

 Who is usually involved in the planning process?

 - Getting permission from your parish pastor or principal is the first step to host a Lourdes Virtual Pilgrimage Experience™ in your parish or school.